 Optimizing queries to get more relevant mentions

-Setting up queries correctly is extremely important because it is a precondition for getting optimal and relevant results in your reports.
+Setting up queries correctly is the first and most important step.
+It is a precondition for getting optimal and relevant results in your reports.

-If your queries are not set up correctly, you might experience missing mentions or receiving mentions that are not relevant to your business.
-The latter can cause mention limit breach.
+If your queries are not set up correctly, you might experience missing mentions or receive mentions that are not relevant to your business.
+The latter can cause the mention limit breach.